wraithan/resume/docs/technical_skills.rst

 For a concise list of languages and time spent in them:

-* 5+ years experience with Python, JavaScript, and SQL.
+* 6+ years experience with Python and SQL.
+* 4+ years experiency with Javascript (3 of which were focused on Node)
 * 2+ years experience with C++, Perl, PHP, Java, and Lua.
 * 1+ years experience with Haskell, C, and C#.
 * Have played with many others including Common Lisp, Ruby, Go, and Clojure